2016 Chicago Cubs season: Notes

 The Cubs tied Pittsburgh 1-1 in a six inning game called due to rain on September 29.
 The game is often omitted from their final regular season standings which should be shown as 103-58-1.
-The game did not become a suspended game because it occurred so late in the season that its outcome would not have affected either team's situation for post season play, the Cubs already having clinched home field advantage throughout.
+The game did not become a suspended game because it occurred so late in the season that its outcome would not have affected either team's situation for postseason play, the Cubs already having clinched home field advantage throughout.